Boban Vasov: Back to Serbia

-In the summer of 2009 he moved back to Radnički Pirot.
-For 3 seasons here, he plays 88 matches and scores 14 goals becoming one of the important players for the team.
+In summer 2009 he moved back to Radnički Pirot.
+For 3 seasons here, he played 88 matches and scored 14 goals becoming one of the important players for the team.
 Putting down some great performances and by showing consistency in the games he catches the eye of the managers and soon after the end of the season in 2012 he transfers to the Bahrain side East Riffa Club.

 Bahrain

 In September 2012, he signed for East Riffa Club from Bahrain.
 With East Riffa Club he reaches the 2nd place in Second league and plays in the First league promotion Play-off.
 They have lost the play-off by losing the first leg away 1–0 to Malkiya Club and managing to draw 1–1 at home.

 Celje

 Boban Vasov has signed a contract with NK Celje on 31 January 2014.

 FC Großklein

 Vasov joined Austrian, FC Großklein, club in the summer 2017.